Justin Miller (American football): Oakland Raiders

 Miller was claimed off waivers by the Oakland Raiders on November 12, 2008.
 In a Thursday Night Football game against the San Diego Chargers, Miller had a 92-yard kick return for a touchdown at the end of the first half.
 The following week, Miller ran another kick back for a touchdown for 91 yards against the New England Patriots.
 Miller was named NFL Special Teams Player of the Month for the month of December.

 After visiting the Tennessee Titans in the off-season, Justin Miller signed a two-year contract with the Oakland Raiders.
-He was released on September 5, 2009 along with several other players.
+He was released on September 5, 2009, along with several other players.
 On September 30, 2009, Miller was re-signed by the Raiders.
 However, he was released on October 7.

-Second stint with Jets
+New York Jets (second stint)

 On October 27, 2009, the New York Jets re-signed Miller.
 He was expected to replace Leon Washington, who had a season-ending injury during week 7 against the Oakland Raiders, as the team's kick returner.
 However, he was waived on November 28, 2009.